learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 ## Learning Goals

-* Explain why nested objects are useful.
+* Revisit why nested objects are useful
-* Describe how to access inner properties.
+* Review how to access inner properties
-* Use recursion to iterate over nested objects and arrays.
+* Use recursion to iterate over nested objects and arrays
-* Deploy the `debugger` statement to assist in debugging code.

 ## Introduction

+You've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
 Here at Flatbook, we have some pretty complex data-modeling needs.
 For instance, think about the breadth of information we might want to display on each user's profile page:

 * First name
 * Last name